 2.1.7 Selection and Purification of Different Bacterial Morphotypes

 Each plate was examined for the selection of bacterial morphotypes on the basis of morphological parameters viz., colony size, shape, colour, margin and texture and pigmentation under Compound microscope Labomed (L X 400).
-All morphotypes were purified by quadrant streaking on NA plates and pure cultures obtained were preserved on NA slants at 4 ºC as working culture
+All morphotypes were purified by quadrant streaking on NA plates and pure cultures obtained were preserved on NA slants at 4 ºC as working culture. references

 2.2 SCREENING FOR POTENTIAL ANTAGONISTIC BACTERIAL ENDOPHYTES IN VITRO